What is EU-US Privacy Shield?

 What will replace Privacy Shield?

 Now that Privacy Shield has been invalidated, businesses are, technically, no longer allowed to transfer data using the mechanism.
-However, given the disruption that’s going to be caused by the judgement, it’s very likely that a grace period will be announced, allowing for businesses to continue to use the mechanism while a replacement is being considered.
+Despite the disruption the judgement caused, there was no grace period announced that would allow businesses to continue using the mechanism until a replacement is devised.
 In the case of the invalidation of Safe Harbour, businesses were initially given a grace period of three months, although it would take six months before Privacy Shield was introduced.

-It’s not clear how long a replacement to Privacy Shield might take, however, given that Privacy Shield and Safe Harbour were invalidated for very similar reasons, it’s likely a more robust system will be demanded by advocates in the EU Commission.
-To facilitate this, the EU could ask the US to commit to far greater protections for EU resident data, or move towards greater regulatory alignment.
+Although Privacy Shield was struck down last year, a replacement still hasn't been established, and it's not clear how long a replacement to Privacy Shield might take.
+Given that Privacy Shield and Safe Harbour were invalidated for very similar reasons, however, it’s likely a more robust system will be demanded by advocates in the EU Commission.
+The European Data Protection Supervisor indicated in December 2020 that a replacement would be unlikely 'for a while'.
+To facilitate a new arrangement, the EU could ask the US to commit to far greater protections for EU resident data, or move towards greater regulatory alignment.
 Whatever the detail of the agreement, any friction between the two sides will almost certainly cause delay.